You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is St. John's Wort?

-If you're currently taking Lipitor and considering adding St. John's Wort to your regimen, it's essential to consult with your healthcare provider.
-They can help you weigh the potential benefits and risks of combining these medications.
+If you're taking Lipitor and St. John's Wort, it's essential to consult with your healthcare provider to discuss the potential risks and benefits of continuing to take both medications.
+Your healthcare provider may recommend:

 Conclusion